dat3Cph/material/flow1/jpa/week3/JpaProject.md

 - [US-7] As a user I want to get a list of all postcodes and city names in Denmark
 - [US-8] As a user I want to get all the information about a person (address, hobbies etc) given a phone number
 - [US-9] As a user I want to be able to do CRUD operations on all JPA entities unless it wouldn't make sense for a given entity.
-- [US-10] … Add more meaningful services of your own choice
+- [US-10] … Add more meaningful services of your own choice.

 ### Project Requirements